jjvanzon/Circular-Language-Spec/spec/commands/commands-misc-issues.md

 ![](images/6.%20Comands%20Misc%20Issues.005.png)

 That would make the parent *give up control* over the execution of a sub-command.
-This is something, that will not be allowed.
+This is something, that might not be allowed.
 Now that you can *never reference a sub-command*, this control is restored.

 ![](images/6.%20Comands%20Misc%20Issues.006.png)